scroll-tech/scroll/specs/CrossDomainMessaging.md

 )
 ```

-The function estimates the [message relay fee](#message-relay-fee) and transfers the fee to a `feeVault` contract on L1.
-After the fee is deducted from `msg.value`, if `value` in the `sendMessage` is non-zero, `L1ScrollMessenger` will freeze `value` amount of ETH in the contract and refund the excessive amount to the designated `refundAddress` or the transaction sender otherwise.
+The deposited ETH of `value` amount is frozen in the `L1ScrollMessenger` contract.
-If the amount of ETH in the message cannot cover the fee and `value` amount, the transaction will be reverted.
+If the amount of ETH in the message cannot cover the message relay fee and deposited amount, the transaction will be reverted.
+`L1ScrollMessenger` contract will refund the excessive amount to the designated `refundAddress` or the transaction sender otherwise.
-`L1ScrollMessenger` then appends the cross-domain message to `L1MessageQueue` via `appendCrossDomainMessage` method.
+Finally, `L1ScrollMessenger` appends the cross-domain message to `L1MessageQueue` via `appendCrossDomainMessage` method.

-Todo: describe the replay message in case of failure due to too little gas limit.

 ### Send Enforced Transaction